AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-boards/manage-board-columns.md

    1. Select the **[!UICONTROL Cards]** check box.
    1. Select an action.

-      * **Add on tags:** The tags you select are added to the existing list of tags on a card when it is moved to this column.
+      * **[!UICONTROL Add on tags]:** The tags you select are added to the existing list of tags on a card when it is moved to this column.
-      * **Override tags:** The tags you select override all other tags, and become the only tags on a card when it is moved to this column.
+      * **[!UICONTROL Override tags]:** The tags you select override all other tags, and become the only tags on a card when it is moved to this column.
    1. Select the tags from the drop-down list.
-Only tags already created in the Tag Manager are available to choose from.
+Only tags already created in the [!UICONTROL Tag Manager] are available to choose from.
 For information on adding new tags, see [Add tags](/help/quicksilver/agile/get-started-with-boards/add-tags.md).

       ![Tags for column](assets/boards-column-tags.png)

-1. Enable the **[!UICONTROL Work in progress] limit** policy to limit the number of cards that can be added to the column.
+1. Enable the **[!UICONTROL Work in progress limit]** policy to limit the number of cards that can be added to the column.
 Then, type the limit number in the **[!UICONTROL Set limit]** field.

    ![WIP limit for column](assets/boards-wip-limit-in-column.png)